 11. It’s likely that many tombs were robbed during the 20th Dynasty

 So why did the production of tombs suddenly stop during the 20th Dynasty?

 It’s very likely that there was a financial crisis in this period, reflected by the fact that workers went on strike during the reign of Ramesses III.
-These events culminated in many tombs being robbed of its valuables at the end of the 20th Dynasty as well.
+These events culminated in many tombs being robbed of their valuables at the end of the 20th Dynasty as well.

 After the 20th Dynasty, the Valley of the Queens seized to be a royal burial ground.